0xAndoroid/zkHotdog/zkp/README.md

-# zkHotdog Backend
+# zkHotdog Backend 🌭

-This project implements a backend server for the zkHotdog application, which verifies hotdog measurements using zero-knowledge proofs and submits them to the zkVerify network for verification.
+This project implements a backend server for the zkHotdog application, which verifies physical measurements using zero-knowledge proofs and submits them to the zkVerify network for on-chain attestation.

 ## Setup